 First, there is no rule about how long you will have to wait after making large purchases.
 In general, however, the longer the time between using the card and filing for bankruptcy, the better.
 If you use the card when you’re in financial distress, the court may decide that you knew you wouldn’t be able to repay it.
 Try to avoid using your card for at least 90 days before filing for bankruptcy.

-If you’re struggling with credit card debt or other kinds of debt, reach out to one of our experienced bankruptcy attorneys.
+If you’re struggling with credit card debt (or any other kind of debt, for that matter) reach out to one of our experienced bankruptcy attorneys.
 In a free consultation, we’ll discuss your circumstances, your goals, and your options.
 The best way to win a lawsuit is to not have one filed against you.
-Experienced attorneys can assist in avoiding the lawsuit all together.
+Experienced attorneys can assist in avoiding a credit card issuer’s challenge altogether.